aprodi/PredItSpeakInt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Anything involved in 1) the planning and collection of the clean speech corpus; 2) audio manipulation; 3) mixing with established noise maskers; 4) data preparation as input training material for Kaldi.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In particular, the planning and collection of the speech corpus are performed by two standalone python gui applications, while
-  2)-4) are based on various python scripts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In particular, the planning and collection of the speech corpus are performed by two standalone python gui applications, while 2)-4) are based on various python scripts.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The training data used in the experiments has the same structure and vocabulary as the matrix sentences used for testing

 2. ***kaldi-fork***

-  Fork of the Kaldi toolkit with custom designed feature extractors, such as the AMFB filterbanks [1].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fork of the Kaldi toolkit with custom designed feature extractors, such as the AMFB filterbanks [1].

 3. ***kaldi-gpu-docker***

-  Build kaldi inside docker containers with option for CUDA support
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Build kaldi inside docker containers with option for CUDA support

 This project is part of an ongoing collaboration between the ISOF-CNR Institute (I), the University of Ferrara (I) and the University of Bologna (I).